SharkByte10010/AccountingLedger/README.md

 # Accounting Ledger
 ## Description
 This is a Java application that allows the user to make deposits, payments, as well view the accounting transactions.
-These transactions will be stored in a file names transactions.csv.
+These transactions will be stored in a file named transactions.csv.
 # Abilities
 - Make Deposits
 - Make Payments